olcf/olcf-user-docs/services_and_applications/olcf_inference/index.rst

 ^^^^^^^^^^^^^^^^^

 The ``file`` data type is not currently supported by any models on the OLCF Inference Service.
-You will need to send the full text file as long context to the service.
+You will need to send the full text file as a ``string`` of long context to the service.

 .. tab-set::